aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 It’s not working as expected — the implicit spring animation on the clock hand hand is overriding the explicit `withAnimation` in our Reset function.
 How can we *override* the spring animation?

 The solution is `withTransaction`, which is similar to `withAnimation` except it takes a `Transaction` object.
-A `Transaction` is basically an *animation context*, if you’ve worked with those in UIKit or elsewhere.
+A `Transaction` represents both an `Animation` and its *context*, giving you more control over how the animation is applied.

 ```swift
 struct ContentView: View {